jbampton/ruby-eclipse-cheatsheets-to-dita/README.md

 You can use the up and down arrows to navigate through the man page.
 Press q to quit

+Man pages hold a lot of information about programs and should be your first point of call when trying to understand a program like Ruby

 Ruby also ships with 'ri' a tool used to display information about Ruby Classes, modules and methods from your terminal

 A lot of people don't know 'ri' exists and use google search instead.